ironcore-dev/ironcore-net/README.md

 `Node`s inside the `metalnet` custer.

-The integration to `onmetal-api` is realized via the `apinetlet`, an agent using an `onmetal-api-net` cluster to realize `onmetal-api` objects like `LoadBalancer`s, `VirtualIP`s and more.
+The integration to `onmetal-api` is realized via the `apinetlet`, an agent using an `ironcore-net` cluster to realize `onmetal-api` objects like `LoadBalancer`s, `VirtualIP`s and more.

-Documentation about the concepts of `onmetal-api-net` can be found in the [`concepts` directory](docs/concepts).
+Documentation about the concepts of `ironcore-net` can be found in the [`concepts` directory](docs/concepts).

 ## Contributing